simondrauz/ds_practical/notebooks/README.md

 ## Next Steps
 - Draft an initial EDA notebook (`01_data_characterization.ipynb`) to inspect per-agent and per-scene statistics.
 - Outline a results notebook that compiles plots exported from `results/`.

+For the overall project structure, see the [main README](../README.md).